-First Option – The senior affiliate has first option on any of the affiliate club’s players.
+- The senior affiliate has first option on the affiliate club’s players.

 If you have managed a club for a successful period of time your board may allow you to request a specific type of affiliation to benefit your own needs, and over an even longer period of time the board will be willing to allow you to specify a club to approach for a link-up.
 These options will become available to you as part of your conversations with the Board.